 Can I exchange a foreign licence?

-We can exchange some foreign driving licences for a Jersey licence (please visit gov.je for details) but:
+We can exchange some foreign driving licences for a Jersey licence (gov.je for details) but

-- not all categories on your foreign licence may be exchangeable; and
+- Not all categories on your foreign licence may be exchangeable

-- apply for a provisional Jersey driving licence and pass the Jersey theory and practical driving tests; if you apply for a provisional Jersey driving licence, your foreign driving licence is no longer valid to drive in Jersey
+- Apply for a provisional Jersey driving licence, pass the Jersey theory and practical driving tests; if you apply for a provisional Jersey driving licence your foreign driving licence is no longer valid to drive on Jersey

 A provisional licence is granted so that you may learn to drive a motor vehicle with a view to passing a test.
 You will usually be refused a second provisional licence if you fail to attempt your driving test within six months without good cause.

-- a moped or light motorcycle (or a heavy motorcycle following a period of disqualification).
-A provisional licence is not valid until you obtain a Compulsory Basic Training (CBT) certificate.
+- a moped or light motorcycle (or a heavy motorcycle following a period of disqualification) provisional licence is not valid until you obtain a Compulsory Basic Training (CBT) certificate.
 Apply for CBT course online with the Jersey School of Motorcycling Ltd.